pupil-labs/pupil-docs/developer-docs/dev-setup.md

 These pages will not contain detailed documentation of code.
 We're working on code documentation, and when it's done we will put code documentation online at read the docs.

-If you have questions, encounter any problems, or want to share progress -- join us on [Discord][discord].
+If you have questions, encounter any problems, or want to share progress -- chat with us on the Pupil channel on [Discord][discord].
 We will try our best to help you out, and answer questions quickly.

 ### Running Pupil from Source
 Pupil is a prototype and will continue to be in active development.
 If you plan to make changes to Pupil, want to see how it works, [make a fork][fork], install all dependencies and run Pupil source directly with Python.